evanmoran/oj/README.md

 Goals of OJ

+* Template HTML, CSS, JS events in Javascript
+* Create a method representation of HTML and CSS.
 * Create an object representation of HTML and CSS.
 * Create a JSON representation of HTML and CSS.
-* Create a method representation of HTML and CSS.
-* 100% shared client and server code
-* The dream of Node.js is fulfilled.
-* Express 3 support
-* Integrates with jQuery for event triggering
+* jQuery client-side event triggering
-* Integrates into Backbone for object construction
+* Backbone model integration
+* Express 3 template integration
+* The Node.js dream of 100% shared client-server code is fulfilled

 Functions
 ---------